InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 3**

-Look for the Import XML folder in the unzipped package downloaded from ThemeForest, which is called **rh-main-package.zip** and use the XML file of the variation of your choice, i.e., Classic or Modern, within it.
+Look for the Import XML folder in the unzipped package downloaded from ThemeForest, called **rh-main-package.zip** and use the XML file of the variation of your choice, i.e., Classic or Modern, within it.

 ![Screenshot](images/import-demo/xml-file-selection.png)